 The Network of Spiritual Progressives is the activist arm of Tikkun.
 We unite the intellectual rigor, psychological sophistication, and spiritual depth of Tikkun articles with radical activism, visionary policies, and transformative trainings that can truly lead to long-term, systemic change and unite us across our divides.
 There is a way for you to get involved and join us that meets you where you are at while simultaneously honoring the desire to “be the change you wish to see” in the world.

 To read our unifying principles, click here.
-We hope you will join us.

 Train for Activism